genomejs/dna2json/README.md

 A SNP (single-nucleotide polymorphism - pronounced "snip") is a mutation in your genome.
 SNPs can tell you a lot about yourself (hair color, height, muscle type, allergies, response to disease, response to pharmaceuticals, heritage, etc.).

 Your DNA file from any vendor will be a big list of these SNPs.
-Think of it like a diff against the human genome.
-Most vendors will compare your genome against [Revision 36](http://www.ncbi.nlm.nih.gov/projects/mapview/map_search.cgi?taxid=9606&build=36)
+Think of it like a diff against a reference human genome.
+Most vendors will compare your genome against [GRCh Build 37](http://www.ncbi.nlm.nih.gov/assembly/2758/)

 ![autosome](http://www.isogg.org/w/images/e/ed/Autosomes_diagram.jpg)